mariam138/globetrotters-gazette/README.md

 - Code to prepopulate a slug field from the client side was adapted from [this post](https://stackoverflow.com/questions/55314246/pre-populate-slug-field-into-a-form-field-of-a-django-site) on Stack Overflow
 - Code to add Cloudinary's image URL to the Post model from the upload widget was adapted from [this post](https://stackoverflow.com/questions/61153317/how-to-get-the-cloudinary-widget-image-info-on-upload) on Stack Overflow
 - Code to define the `get_queryset()` method for my **UserPostList** view was adapted from [this post](https://stackoverflow.com/questions/66511758/can-you-pass-an-argument-to-listview-in-django) on Stack Overflow, with help from the Django documentation for dynamic filtering
+- Code to edit and delete comments using Javascript was adapted from [Code Institute](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+FSD101_WTS+4/courseware/713441aba05441dfb3a7cf04f3268b3f/21a16093c0084895a6073422447c3f7d/)
+- Code to dynamically create a sibling element in Javascript was adapted from the [MDN Webdocs](https://developer.mozilla.org/en-US/docs/Web/API/Element/after)
+- Code to call Django URLs using Javascript was adapted from [this post](https://stackoverflow.com/questions/37311042/call-django-urls-inside-javascript-on-click-event) on Stack Overflow

 ## Acknowledgments